-The Healing Self by New York Times Bestselling Authors, Deepak Chopra, MD and Rudolph Tanzi, PhD. is a powerful read addressing stress as an invisible enemy and focuses on the merging of mind and body as one and consciously living from a whole-systems approach to heal oneself.
+The Healing Self by New York Times Bestselling Authors, Deepak Chopra, MD and Rudolph Tanzi, PhD. is a powerful read naming stress as an invisible enemy.
+It focuses on the merging of mind and body as one and consciously living from a whole-systems approach to heal oneself.

 Stress as the Invisible Enemy in Plain Sight

 In the book, I learned that even small frustrations can affect us on a cellular level eventually leading to physical manifestations when the body can’t adapt to stress.
 Some may experience digestive issues or headaches or being excessively tired.
 It can even trigger inflammation with worst case scenario leading to a systems breakdown where a person might experience a stroke or a heart attack.

-For a couple of months, I went through a number of testing – physical and neurological, however without a diagnosis.
+For a few months, I went through several testing – physical and neurological, however without a diagnosis.
 Nothing in my test results pointed to anything alarming.
 This was the catalyst to include meditation into my morning routine which I found grounding.
 I also learned mindful strategies to pay closer attention to my emotions and practiced more self-compassion.
-With much humility, I leaned into my faith and spent a lot of time praying as well.
-Eventually, the sensations subsided.
+With much humility, I leaned into my Christian faith and spent a lot of time praying.
+Gratefully, the sensations subsided with time.
 It took about a year when I began to feel normal again.